 While getting his BFA in Music Theater from University of California, Irvine, Morgan enrolled in New Musicals Initiative’s Core Curriculum in North Hollywood where he met librettist Lori Ada Jaroslow.
 The two of them are developing their musical Margot’s Blessing, which premiered at New Musicals Initiative, into a full length indie/rock musical that explores the process of overcoming addiction.

 Morgan joined forces with fellow UC Irvine alum Samantha Aneson, and founded their band Satin Nickel, which includes drummer Nikola Balac, bassist Andrew Shewaga, and cellist Ariana Karp.
 Satin Nickel released their first self-titled EP in 2018, followed by their first full length album Shadow of Doubt, released in April of 2020.
-Morgan’s debut solo EP, Hindsight, will be released in the summer of 2021.
+Morgan’s debut solo EP, Hindsight, will be released in 2022.

 In his spare time, Morgan enjoys making coffee, having nerdy conversations about guitar effects pedals, singing pop and showtunes using his Rex Harrison impression, and writing his bios in the third person.